loudinb/20CS2023/docs/programming-assignments/assignment-2/question-abstract-class.md

-Certainly!
-I'll create instructions for the Question abstract class based on the provided solution and the style of the example instructions.
-Here's a draft of the instructions for the Question class:

 # `Question` Class

 The `Question` class is an abstract base class that represents a quiz question in the Adaptive Review System.
 It provides a foundation for different types of questions and includes common attributes and methods.